BradleyCulley/bradleyculley.github.io/_posts/2026-broken-08-02-to-sit-and-wonder-why.md

 </blockquote>

 <p>
-    There's also the opinion of a significance to the struggle being through the night: struggling through the psychological darkness.
+    Some people also think it's important that the struggle happened through the night,  struggling through the psychological darkness.
     In other words, we wrestle with theodicy: why bad things happen to good people.
 </p>